alexsnitol/senla-final-project/README.md

 This system was developed using:
 * Java 11
 * Gradle
-* Spring Framework 5 (webmvc, data, security, aop validator, and other, see project dependencies),
+* Spring Framework 5 (webmvc, data, security, aop validator, and others)
 * Hibernate 5.6
 * Servlet 4
 * JWT